adsmeta adsgoogle adsad conversionsmall business

 Audience too narrow in 2026Increasingly commonBroad targeting now outperforms narrow interest stacking on Meta.
 Let Advantage+ find buyers.

 March 2026 attribution changeNew in 2026Meta changed how clicks are counted.
 Likes and shares no longer count as conversions.
+Numbers look worse.

 Offer does not match intentOften overlookedCold audiences need a low-friction offer.
-Sending a cold prospect to a purchase page rarely converts.
+Sending a cold prospect directly to a purchase page rarely converts.

 Reason 1: Your conversion tracking is broken